Update 30 July 2022

 We did create Elastic Transcoder presets for clients who worked with 3D VR video, which are 4K and for them it works well.

-Important to note is that you never upscale a video.
+Important to note is that you never upscale a video via a video editor or converter.
 That is to say, don’t use or create a preset that outputs a video version that has a higher resolution than the original.
 Same goes for the Audio bitrate.
 It wastes bandwidth for nothing because the quality doesn’t improve at all.
 On the contrary, an upscaled video may contains blurry sections or strangely pixelated areas (artefacts) and the bandwidth costs go up needlessly for everyone involved (you and the visitors).

 How long should I set the video segments?